out386/Buginator/README.md

 # Buginator
 A Telegram bot with some random features.
-Most commands do not require a leading "/", to minimize the chances of people tapping it repeatedly to spam (been there, done that).

 Inline functions:
 @BigBug_bot g (query) : Perform an inline/interactive Google Search.
 @BigBug_bot t (text) : Translate text to english.

-Misc:
-KmeStop : No, I won't.
-pizzaplz : Why?

 Group tag management:
-/save tag message : Save a message (admins only)
+/newtag tag message : Save a message (admins only)
 tag : show the saved message.
-alltags : List all tags in the current group.
+/alltags : List all tags in the current group.
 /deltag tag : Delete tag (Admins only)